 Northern Ireland is a member of WAGGGS as part of the United Kingdom.
 The United Kingdom includes England, Northern Ireland, Scotland and Wales.

 Fun Fact: Although Irish Gaelic is the country’s official language, English is more common with a literacy rate of 99 percent.

 Ireland Thinking Day Download

-Ideas, activities and facts for your Ireland display.
+Ideas, activities and facts for your presentation.

 With fun Irish costume ideas for Thinking Day, your little lassies will proudly dance an Irish jig perfect for a St. Paddy’s Day parade.
 So many dandy ideas for SWAPS, start with an Irish charm pin, smiling leprechauns and shamrocks.

 But there is more to learn about Ireland than just campy symbols and legends.
 Girl Scouts who have been inspired by journey and badge activities to take care of the environment and their health will be interested to learn that Ireland was the first country in the world to have an environmental tax for plastic shopping bags and in 2004 it was the first to introduce a public smoking ban.
 And, the pots of gold at the end of Irish rainbows these days are high-tech.
 Multinational corporations have set-up European headquarters in Ireland helping to make the Emerald Isle one of the largest exporters of hardware and software-related goods and services in the world.